MarilynKeller/SMPL2AddBiomechanics/README.md

 ```

 Then proceed as above to upload the data to [AddBiomechanics](https://dev-addbiomechanics.org/).
 But this time, upload the `bsm.osim` file from `output/01/bsm.osim` in the "Upload Custom OpenSim Model" section.

+Note that this option only works with the BSM model.
+If you want to use your own OpenSim model, you will need to manually add the markers on the model.

 ## Running AddBiomechanics locally